kusuml04/KusumlataBookStore/KusumlataBookStore/README.txt

 3. remove text dark from line 23
 4. Add  @await RenderSectionAsync to the footer class

-Remove references to text-dark in _LoginPartia.cshtml
+Remove references to text-dark in _LoginPartial.cshtml